TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 ## Prerequisites

 The follow are required in order to use this deployment:
-- Docker Desktop with Kubernetes enabled
+- Kubernetes v1.19+, with cert-manager already deployed
-- Helm
+- Helm v3+
 - Internet connection

 ## Setup